dev-night/talks/CONTRIBUTING.md

 #### Step 4: Arranging the talk

 The [maintainers] will contact you through the email address you provided and arrange the talk with you.
+You will also be added as a collaborator to the project and the issue for your talk will be assigned to you.

 #### Step 5: Providing the slides